 My roommate laughed, telling me I looked like a panda in my Pambassador t-shirt and white sunglasses, as I set out to view the temporary 1600 Pandas display at Chiang Kai-Shek Memorial.
 The promise of 1600 pandas in Taipei on the metro convinced me visit the physical embodiment of a conservation message: only 1600 giant pandas remain in the wild.

 Throngs of people poured into the space to see the papier-mâché pandas (and 200 Formosan black bears) lounging around in various poses and formations.
-Setting up the display was probably a lot of fun, and I heard that the positions of the pandas changed every evening for viewers the next day.
+Setting up the display was probably a lot of fun, and I heard that the positions of the pandas changed every evening to delight viewers anew for the next day.

-Large giant pandas and Formosan black bears were stationed around the perimeter as another photo opportunity, and there were volunteers informing the public about conservation in addition to a merchandise tent.
-My Mandarin is not so good, so I mostly enjoyed the main spectacle – a unique way to capture the public’s attention to inform them about the endangerment of a very special species.
+Large giant pandas and Formosan black bears were stationed around the perimeter as another photo opportunity, and volunteers stationed next to a merchandise tent informed the public about conservation.
+Since my Mandarin is not so good, I mostly enjoyed the main spectacle.
+The 1600 Pandas display uniquely captured the public’s attention to inform them about the endangerment of a very special species.

 Although the display is only temporary, Chiang Kai-Shek Memorial is a popular tourist attraction all year round.
 Visitors are greeted by a commanding blue and white entryway with five arches, similar in style to the Chiang Kai-Shek Memorial Hall and library.
 Two symmetrical buildings, the National Theater and National Concert Hall, flank the park with golden roofs supported by red pillars.